Yankees’ Aaron Judge looks on after the 6-4 win against...

 Excellent.
 Right into the fire.

-The best thing Judge has going for him that he didn’t have in previous playoffs is Juan Soto, who has a World Series ring from the 2019 Nationals and would like another one as he heads into his free agency.
+The best thing Judge has going for him that he didn’t have in previous playoffs is Juan Soto, who has a World Series ring from the 2019 Nationals and would like another one as he heads into free agency.

 Said Cashman, who engineered the Dec.
 6 trade with San Diego that brought Soto to the Bronx: “It was a pretty incredible dynamic duo, those two.
 A rarity to see something like that matched up in a lineup.
-(Soto) came as advertised.
+[Soto] came as advertised.
 We needed to improve the offense.
 He significantly provided that, partnering with the players that we already had here, most importantly Aaron Judge.
 Certainly, hopeful that they can wreak havoc here in the postseason.”

-As the Yankees continued their layoff before the playoff on Thursday with meetings and simulated games at Yankee Stadium, Cashman and manager Aaron Boone answered Zoom questions about the issues the Yankees have to sort out.
+As the Yankees on Thursday continued their layoff before the playoff with meetings and simulated games at Yankee Stadium, Cashman and manager Aaron Boone answered Zoom questions about the issues the Yankees have to sort out.

 Who’s going to play leftfield (Jasson Dominguez or Alex Verdugo)?
 Who’s going to play first base with Anthony Rizzo injured (Ben Rice or Oswaldo Cabrera)?
 How many pitchers are the Yankees going to take (11, 12 or 13)?